The Love Experts

 One of the lovelorn guests featured on he show was Rhonda Shear, later known as the host of USA Network's Up All Night in the 1990s.
 Another episode featured a 19-year-old aspiring actress from Arizona named Lilibet Stern.
 In 1980, she joined the cast of the long-running soap opera The Young and the Restless, on which she played the role of Patty Williams for three years.
 She even sat on the panel of Match Game during her time on the soap.

 Though you could hardly mistake it for the discussions of similarly themed television, radio, and podcasts in future decades, by the standards of 1978, The Love Experts was actually a fairly racy program.
 At least one station preceded each episode with a viewer discretion warning.

-Three episodes (and part of a fourth) exist in the hands of collectors, as well as Jack Cassidy's pilot.
+Three episodes (and part of a fourth and fifth) exist in the hands of collectors, as well as Jack Cassidy's pilot.
 Two slightly different edits of Bill's pilot are known to exist but aren't widely available.
 It seems likely the full run is in a vault somewhere, but reruns have never surfaced anywhere.